 I delivered my baby just 7 weeks ago and I’ve already lost 38 lbs.
 Yes, some of that was the baby and pregnancy related, but obviously not all of it.
 This has been the most successful postpartum weight loss that I’ve had, yet.

 So…how am I doing it?
 Well, I started with a ketogenic diet and let me tell you, it literally melts the pounds away.
+This is the easiest diet I’ve ever been on!

 I initially joined a group with a specific keto based plan to help with balancing my hormones and getting my health back on track.
 It’s been an incredible transition since I feel pretty amazing!